sanikapatil0101/discord-rag-bot/USER_GUIDE.md

 ---

+## Limits

+- Questions must be under **500 characters** — if yours is too long, the bot will ask you to shorten it
+- You can ask one question every **7 seconds** — if you ask too fast, the bot will warn you to slow down

+---

 ## Tips for Better Answers

 - **Ask one question at a time** — the bot focuses on a single question per message